KShebek/cbe504/main.typ

 $  (dif conc("A"))/(dif t) = -k_1 conc("A") - k_2 conc("A"), quad quad (dif conc("B"))/(dif t) = k_1 conc("A"), quad quad (dif conc("C"))/(dif t) = k_2 conc("A"). $
 For $t->0$, we have
 $  ((dif conc("A"))/(dif t))_(t->0) = - (k_1 + k_2)conc("A")_0, quad ((dif conc("B"))/(dif t))_(t->0) = k_1 conc("A")_0, quad ((dif conc("C"))/(dif t))_(t->0) = k_2 conc("A")_0. $
-What we have conclude from this simple exercise is that the initial slope (i.e. the rate of change in species concentration extrapolated to $t = 0$) can provide information about the rank of the species.
+What we have concluded from this simple exercise is that the initial slope (i.e. the rate of change in species concentration extrapolated to $t = 0$) can provide information about the rank of the species.
 For this set of examples, we found that the product C was primary if it had a finite (i.e. not zero) initial slope.
 If one were to measure a zero initial slope for the rate of change of #conc("C"), it can be concluded immediately that #ce("C") did not come from #ce("A") since primary products have a finite initial slope.
 As we will show, this kind of analysis can be made more general.